First biomarker could help boys at risk of major depression

 Further analysis showed that boys in Group 4 were 14 times more likely to develop clinical depression than those in Group 1, and two to four times more likely to develop it than either of the other two groups.

-Commenting on the findings, Oliver Howes at the Institute of Psychiatry and the Maudsley Hospital at King's College London noted that depression is "incredibly costly to society" and cited a 2011 European College of Neuropsychopharmacology report that said mood disorders cost Europe alone more than 110 billion euros ($150 bln) a year.
+Commenting on the findings, John Williams, head of neuroscience and mental at the Wellcome Trust charity which helped fund the study, noted that depression is "incredibly costly to society" and cited a 2011 European College of Neuropsychopharmacology report that said mood disorders cost Europe alone more than 110 billion euros a year.

 "We desperately need ways to identify people at high risk of depression early so we can potentially prevent its onset and treat it early to reduce its burden.
 In this context, (this) study... is a landmark in the field," he said.